You are currently viewing Olipop Lawsuit

 What Is Olipop?

-Olipop launched in 2018.
-Founders designed it as a “new kind of soda.”
+Olipop launched in 2018, and the founders designed it as a “new kind of soda.”
 They wanted soda lovers to enjoy health-focused drinks.
 The company blends familiar flavors with plant-based ingredients.
 Options like Root Beer, Cream Soda, and Vintage Cola appeal to nostalgic soda enthusiasts.
 Tropical Punch and Strawberry Vanilla appeal to health-conscious buyers.

 Marketing highlights fiber and gut support.
 Each can lists 9 grams of fiber.
 Ads claim digestive health benefits from the addition of prebiotics.
 Shoppers embraced the pitch.
 Retail giants like Walmart, Target, and Whole Foods now sell Olipop.
 The brand has celebrity investors and strong social media buzz.
 The lawsuit now questions if the claims live up to the hype.